 However, in many other cases, someone wants to be an independent contractor because he or she wishes to render employment-like services and yet, for tax treatment, wants to be classified as an independent contractor.

 Other times, some people may be motivated to classify themselves as an independent contractor so they can claim deductions for expenses.

 Why do some employers want to classify their employees as independent contractors?

-In many cases, an employer will suggest or even orders that, in an effort to save money, a person who would otherwise be an employee should be called an independent contractor.
+In many cases, an employer will suggest or even order that, in an effort to save money, a person who would otherwise be an employee should be called an independent contractor.

 This is because employers know independent contractors have no employment law protections.
 For instance, independent contractors are not entitled to reasonable notice, minimum wage, the right to refuse unsafe work, statutory holidays, or maternity leave, among other entitlements.
 Moreover, generally, independent contractors are not entitled to social benefits like employment insurance (EI) and CPP.

 In turn, in many cases, employers set up sham independent contract arrangements to shield themselves from these above-noted employment law protections.